ScribbleLabApp/ScribbleLab/README.md

+> [!IMPORTANT]
+> A new updatee version of this repository will be published soon.
+You got questions? - Join our discord community or message our maintainer [@n3v1](https://github.com/N3v1).

 > [!NOTE]
 > [@N3v1](https://github/N3v1) is currently working on other libraries that are needed for ScribbleLab.
 Please excuse the lack of activity.
 ScribbleLab will receive updates in the near future.
 >